CompOmics/compomics.github.io/compomics-utilities/_posts/2016-12-07-identificationparameterscli.md

 -frag_ppm                 Fragment ion tolerance unit: ppm (1) or Da (0), default is '0'.
                           (NB: Not supported for DeNovoGUI as here only Dalton is used.)

+-digestion                The type of digestion to consider:
+                          0: Enzyme, 1: Unspecific or 2: Whole Protein.
+Default is 0.

 -enzyme                   Enzyme, default is 'Trypsin'.
                           Available enzymes are listed in the GUI.
                           Note: case sensitive.

+-specificity              Specificity of the enzyme:
+                          0: Specific, 1: Semi-Specific, 2: N-term Specific or 3: C-term Specific
+                          If more than one enzyme was used, please provide the missed cleavages for every enzyme in the same order as comma separated list with quotes, e.g. "0, 1"

+-mc                       Number of allowed missed cleavages, default is '2'.

 -fixed_mods               Fixed modifications as comma separated list,
                           e.g., "Oxidation of M, Phosphorylation of S"